Jim Moran (businessman): Jim Moran Institute for Global Entrepreneurship

 The Jim Moran Institute for Global Entrepreneurship was established in 1995 at Florida State University through a $1.8 million gift.
 The purpose of the entity was to provide a wide range of services to the entrepreneur at no charge.
-In 2015, the Jim Moran Foundation donated another $100 million to Florida State University - the school's largest donation in history- to create what will be the nation’s largest interdisciplinary, degree-granting school of entrepreneurship.
+In 2015, the Jim Moran Foundation donated another $100 million to Florida State University - the school's largest donation in history- to create the nation's largest interdisciplinary, degree-granting school of entrepreneurship, today known as the Jim Moran College of Entrepreneurship.
 A significant portion of the gift will continue to fund the Jim Moran Institute for Global Entrepreneurship, which has a long, 20-year history of serving entrepreneurs and small businesses throughout Florida.
-The Jim Moran Institute will remain administratively in the FSU College of Business and continue its extensive outreach mission to help bridge real-world entrepreneurship practice with entrepreneurship education provided through the new school.
+The Jim Moran Institute is housed in the Jim Moran College of Entrepreneurship and continues its extensive outreach mission to help bridge real-world entrepreneurship practice with entrepreneurship education provided through the new school.

 Jacksonville Gift

-The Times-Union Center for the Performing Arts in Jacksonville, Florida was the recipient of a $2 million Moran donation in 1996 which funded a complete renovation of what was the original Civic Auditorium, which was transformed into a showplace with new balconies, a complete reconfiguration of seating, new ceiling and state-of-the-art sound system.
+The Times-Union Center for the Performing Arts in Jacksonville, Florida, was the recipient of a $2 million Moran donation in 1996 which funded a complete renovation of what was the original Civic Auditorium, which was transformed into a showplace with new balconies, a complete reconfiguration of seating, new ceiling and state-of-the-art sound system.
 Equipped for Broadway touring shows, with a seating capacity of 3,000, this theater gives residents a venue to see classic Broadway productions.
 It was named the Jim and Jan Moran Theater.